memory200/ICT111-SleepyGuys-MVP1/docs/weekly-logbook.md

 ## Lab 03 Weekly Logbook: Customer Problem Discovery

 ### Key Decisions & Progress
-- **Target Respondents Defined:** Identified and defined the specific target users to interview/survey based on our selected IT opportunity from Lab 02[cite: 2].
+- **Target Respondents Defined:** Identified and defined the specific target users to interview/survey based on our selected IT opportunity from Lab 02.
-- **Non-Leading Discovery Questions:** Prepared non-leading interview and survey questions focused on user behaviors, pain points, workarounds, and consequences rather than pitching our app idea[cite: 2].
+- **Non-Leading Discovery Questions:** Prepared non-leading interview and survey questions focused on user behaviors, pain points, workarounds, and consequences rather than pitching our app idea.
-- **Assumption vs. Evidence Analysis:** Evaluated team assumptions against raw collected user data to separate initial team opinions from validated user evidence[cite: 2].
+- **Assumption vs. Evidence Analysis:** Evaluated team assumptions against raw collected user data to separate initial team opinions from validated user evidence.
-- **Problem Discovery Summary:** Consolidated user responses to identify repeated pain points and current alternatives, establishing solid evidence for our project baseline before designing MVP features[cite: 1, 2].
+- **Problem Discovery Summary:** Consolidated user responses to identify repeated pain points and current alternatives, establishing solid evidence for our project baseline before designing MVP features.

 ### Member Contributions
-- **HTUN NAUNG OO:** Led the target respondent definition and prepared the non-leading discovery questions (`/docs/customer-questions.md`)[cite: 2].
+- **HTUN NAUNG OO:** Led the target respondent definition and prepared the non-leading discovery questions (`/docs/customer-questions.md`).
-- **MIN KHANT MAUNG MAUNG:** Conducted evidence collection, managed raw response data (`/data/raw-responses.xlsx`), and compiled problem notes (`/docs/problem-notes.md`)[cite: 2].
+- **MIN KHANT MAUNG MAUNG:** Conducted evidence collection, managed raw response data (`/data/raw-responses.xlsx`), and compiled problem notes (`/docs/problem-notes.md`).
-- **AUNG KHANT ZAYAR OO:** Analyzed collected data to build the assumption-evidence table (`/docs/assumption-evidence-table.md`) and wrote the problem findings summary (`/docs/customer-discovery-summary.md`)[cite: 2].
+- **AUNG KHANT ZAYAR OO:** Analyzed collected data to build the assumption-evidence table (`/docs/assumption-evidence-table.md`) and wrote the problem findings summary (`/docs/customer-discovery-summary.md`).
-- **AUNG HTET THU:** Managed GitHub documentation, created/updated GitHub issues for customer discovery, updated `README.md`, and compiled the weekly logbook (`/docs/weekly-logbook.md`)[cite: 2].
+- **AUNG HTET THU:** Managed GitHub documentation, created/updated GitHub issues for customer discovery, updated `README.md`, and compiled the weekly logbook (`/docs/weekly-logbook.md`).

 ### Team Reflection
-- **Checkpoint Alignment:** We verified that our selected problem is grounded in actual user evidence rather than just team opinion[cite: 2].
+- **Checkpoint Alignment:** We verified that our selected problem is grounded in actual user evidence rather than just team opinion.
 We identified repeated workarounds and pain points that validate the need for an IT solution[cite: 2].
-- **Next Steps:** Use the customer evidence gathered in Lab 03 as the baseline to define the user persona, system requirements, user stories, and MVP feature list for Lab 04[cite: 1, 2].
+- **Next Steps:** Use the customer evidence gathered in Lab 03 as the baseline to define the user persona, system requirements, user stories, and MVP feature list for Lab 04.

 ## Lab 04 Weekly Logbook